What are Auxiliary Labels?Sep 3rd, 2022

-It is imperative that healthcare professionals, such as pharmacy technicians, are equipped with the knowledge of how to assist patients on how best to use, administer, or store their medicine.
+Medicines are manufactured with these considerations in mind; and that’s why patient counseling is so important – both for pharmacists and pharmacy technicians.
+It is imperative that healthcare professionals are equipped with the knowledge on how to assist patients on how best to use, administer, or store their medicine.
 This becomes even more pronounced in patients taking multiple medicines.
-Auxiliary labels are a supplementary form of counselling that assist and remind patients on how they need to administer or store their medicines.
+Auxiliary labels are a supplementary form of counseling that assist and remind patients on how they need to administer or store their medicines.

 For the PTCB exam, technicians must know: